 Best Prices Today: Nuvyyo Tablo Dual HDMI

 For the past few years, our recommendation of Tablo as the best over-the-air DVR for cord cutters has come with a caveat: If you refuse to compromise on video quality, you’re better off looking elsewhere.

-The new Tablo Dual HDMI is Nuvyyo’s first model to rectify the problem by playing and recording local channels at native broadcast TV quality.
-The $150 DVR uses an antenna to receive local broadcasts and hooks up to your TV with an HDMI cable, but it can also stream video over Wi-Fi to Roku, Fire TV, and Android TV devices.
+The $150 Tablo Dual HDMI (and $200 Quad HDMI, which has four tuners instead of two) rectifies the problem by playing and recording local channels at native broadcast TV quality.
+It uses an antenna to receive local broadcasts and hooks up to your TV with an HDMI cable, but it can also stream video over Wi-Fi to Roku, Fire TV, and Android TV devices.
 Either way, broadcasts look the same as they would with an antenna plugged directly into your TV, and you can play or record from up to two channels at the same time.
 As with other Tablo models, you also get lots of useful recording features to justify its optional subscription fee.